Skip to main content

 Brief biography

 Have taught in the Physical Therapy Program since 1996.
 Developed the Strzelczyk Clinical Biomechanics Laboratory in the Health Science Center.
-Served as the founding director of the La Crosse Institute for Movement Science (LIMS) (est. 2005).
+Serve as the founding director of the La Crosse Institute for Movement Science (LIMS) (est. 2005).

-Currently, I serve as the Director of the La Crosse Institute for Movement Science (LIMS), teach graduate courses in the Physical Therapy program and serve as the Chair of the Department of Health Professions.
+Currently, I serve as the Director of the La Crosse Institute for Movement Science (LIMS), teach graduate courses in the Physical Therapy program, and serve as the Chair of the Department of Health Professions.

-Links to our laboratory, instruments, and published research -
+Here are some links to our laboratory, instruments, and published research -

 La Crosse Institute for Movement Science (LIMS) est. 2005.
 LIMS website